 BALANCE Tourism Work

-One of the projects within BALANCE is about developing sensible and sustainable tourism.
+One of the projects within BALANCE was about developing sensible and sustainable tourism.
 The AONB environment is high quality, hosting a successful and developing local tourism industry.
 Local people need to benefit from this also.
 We want visitors to the AONB to appreciate the wonderful landscape, have a positive experience and visit again having had no adverse impact.

+A 10 year Suffolk Coast & Heaths AONB Tourism Study and Executive Summary were produced by URS Scott-Wilson.
 The Study concluded that the Suffolk Coast has the character and assets that could - and should - be actively promoted to secure a greater profile as a tourism destination.
 Any development here however, must be tempered against the sensitive and sometimes fragile nature of the environment and through measures that can bring mutual benefits to businesses, conservation organisations and communities.